linuxgemini/otpauth-spec-draft/main.md

 ## `PARAMETERS` entry (REQUIRED)

-This entry is an URI query string.
+This entry is a URI query string.
 Each parameter MUST be separated by the `&` character and SHOULD BE "URI Safe" (see section 2.2.
 Reserved Characters in [@!RFC3986]).